vippsas/vipps-partner/README.md

 to both the merchant and the partner with information about:
 * The merchant's organization number
 * The merchant's name
-* The sale unit's MSN
+* The sales unit's MSN
-* The sale unit's name
+* The sales unit's name

 The
 [Vipps Partner API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/partner-api)
-lets a partner look up MSNs based on the merchant's organization number, and also retrieve details of a specific sale unit based on the sale unit's MSN.
+lets a partner look up MSNs based on the merchant's organization number, and also retrieve details of a specific sales unit based on the sales unit's MSN.

 ## How to change partners for a merchant